BeyondTrust - Secure Remote Access and Privileged Access Management

 What’s the Difference Between MSSPs and MSPs?

-MSSPs function similarly to MSPs (Managed Service Providers), but are primarily focused on security, while MSPs provide a broader range of IT services and are generally less focused and less specialized with regards to cybersecurity.
-Additionally, while MSPs frequently establish their own network operation center (NOC) from which they monitor and administrate over customer operations, MSSPs typically establish a security operations center (SOC), which is responsible for protecting the infrastructure (networks, applications, databases, servers, etc.).
+MSSPs function similarly to MSPs (Managed Service Providers), but are primarily focused on security, while MSPs provide a broader range of IT services and are generally less focused and less specialized with regard to cybersecurity.
+Additionally, while MSPs frequently establish their own network operation center (NOC) from which they monitor and administer customer operations, MSSPs typically establish a security operations center (SOC), which is responsible for protecting the infrastructure (networks, applications, databases, servers, etc.).
 Some MSSPs may manage multiple SOCs.

 1. Scale up security

-2. Layer on needed expertise where there is an internal IT skills gap
+2. Layer on the needed expertise where there is an internal IT skills gap

 3. Understand the best solutions in the market